Serbia warns France over extradition of Kosovo ex-premier

-BELGRADE, Serbia (AP) — Serbia has warned that it will ignore future possible extradition requests for terrorism and other suspects wanted by France if it doesn’t a hand over a former Kosovo prime minister to the Balkan country.
+BELGRADE, Serbia (AP) — Serbia warned on Friday that it would ignore future possible extradition requests for terrorism and other suspects wanted by France and other European countries if French courts don’t hand over a former Kosovo prime minister to the Balkan country.

-The Serbian government on Friday demanded the “urgent and immediate” extradition of Ramus Haradinaj, who was detained last week in France on a Serbian arrest warrant.
+The Serbian government demanded the “urgent and immediate” extradition of Ramush Haradinaj, who was detained last week in France on a Serbian arrest warrant.

 A French court on Thursday ordered the release of Haradinaj pending a decision on whether to extradite him to Serbia, where he’s wanted on war crimes charges.
 He must stay in France under judicial supervision while his case is being studied.